rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 ## Press
 Journalists in conflict zones require protective markings that indicate their status as a non-combatant.

+## Ramsar Convention on the Wetlands (UNESCO)
+The Convention on Wetlands of International Importance especially as Waterfowl Habitat "providees the single most global framework for intergovernmental cooperation on wetland issues" and it features a list of geographic areas designated by Member States.
+A digital emblem for the geographic areas potentially requires
+* Indication of location
+* Access to presence or absence of Ramsar designation of a specified location
+* Textual description
+* Ability to validate the presence or absence of Ramsar designation

 ## World Intellectual Property Organization (WIPO)
 WIPO administers 26+ treaties with different protections for different things.
 Brands that are protected under international law (e.g., Madrid Protocol) can mark their shipments with an emblem